michaeljclark/rv8/doc/src/mmio.md

 fromhost -> ((uint64_t)1 << 56) | ((uint64_t)1 << 48)    /* putchar acknowledge */
 ```

-To poll for keyboard input, first clear `fromhost`, then write to
+To poll for console input, clear `fromhost`, then write to `tohost` with
-`tohost` with device 1 command 0 followed by reading `fromhost`.
-If there
+device 1 command 0 followed by reading `fromhost`.
+If there is console input
-is data available it will be encoded in the low 8 bits.
-If there is no data
+availablem, a non zero value will be encoded in the lowest 8 bits.
-available the result will be zero.

 ```
 fromhost <- 0